Not a Blog

 Sometimes you CAN go home again, no matter what Tom Wolfe said.
 At least for a visit.

-After college, I remained in Chicago to do two years alternative service with VISTA, and a couple of additional years directing chess tournaments.
-My years in Iowa came after that, and finally Santa Fe in 1979.
-I spent time in Hollywood as well.
-I still had family in Jersey, though, so I returned as often as I could.
-Once or twice a year, most years.
+I still had family in Jersey, though, so I returned to Bayonne once or twice a year, most years.
 It was always nice to come back, see my sisters and their kids and grandkids… and remember.
-Bayonne has changed some over the years…the city has lost all its movie houses, and Uncle Milty’s Amusement Park where I had my first job… but the projects are still there, and Brady’s Dock, and Mary Jane Donohoe School on 5th Street… the candy store on Kelly Parkway where I bought my comic books and Ace Doubles is still there, and so is the Fifth Street Deli-Ette… oh, and Hendrickson’s Corner, and Judicke’s sprinkle Donuts…
+Bayonne has changed some over the years…the city has lost all its movie houses, along with Uncle Milty’s Amusement Park where I had my first job… but the projects are still there, and Brady’s Dock, and Mary Jane Donohoe School on 5th Street… the candy store on Kelly Parkway where I bought my comic books and Ace Doubles is still there, and so is the Fifth Street Deli-Ette… oh, and Hendrickson’s Corner, and Judicke’s sprinkle Donuts…

 And the public library remains… changed some, yes… but better than ever.